kyma-project/istio/docs/user/troubleshooting/03-00-istio-basic-diagnostics.md

 ## Network Connectivity

 1. Verify the state of Istio CR.
 If it is in the `Warning` state, check the warning message and conditions.
-This might be helpful at the beginning of the investigation.
+It might help you begin the investigation.
 2. Verify that no [NetworkPolicies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) are affecting the connectivity by blocking traffic between Pods in the service mesh.
-To find all NetworkPolicies, run the command `kubectl get networkpolicies -A`.
+To find all NetworkPolicy resources, run the command `kubectl get networkpolicies -A`.
 3. The configuration of the following kinds of resources can affect the connectivity in the service mesh.
 Verify that those resources are configured as intended:
     - [`DestinationRule`](https://istio.io/latest/docs/reference/config/networking/destination-rule/)
     - [`PeerAuthentication`](https://istio.io/latest/docs/reference/config/security/peer_authentication/)